lrotermund/blog/content/posts/mastering-microservices.md

 {{< abbr "APIs" "Application Programming Interface" >}}.
 The back-end itself does not provide any front-end code and does not assemble it.

-Also in the front-end we find, in the best case distributed over several modules, the UI representation of our bounded contexts.
+Also in the front-end we find, in the best case distributed over several modules, the
+{{< abbr "UI" "user interface" >}} representation of our bounded contexts.
 The code is detached from the back-end and is developed and deployed separately.

 ##### Microservices